CarrierIn - a FlowScan module for reporting on carrier or ISP input traffic

 This module provides no public methods.
 It is a report module meant

-only for use by flowscan
+only for use by flowscan.
+Please see the FlowScan module

 documentation for information on how to write a FlowScan report